avivohra97/AutomationTestFramework/README.md

 scroll into view

 - hardcoding
-- duplicacy
+- duplicate
 - test data in script, no tdd
 - naming convention
 - exception Handling
-- syncronization: wd.findElements is not synchronized
+- synchronization: wd.findElements is not synchronized
 - assertion
 - abstraction